eez-open/studio/docs/draft/styles/styles.md

 ![Alt text](image-1.png)

-In the Styles panel, the style hierarchy (parent-child relationship) is defined by using drag and drop.
+In the Styles panel, the style hierarchy (i.e. parent-child relationship) is defined by using drag and drop.
 If you want some style to become the child of another then drag child style and drop it inside the parent style.
 For example, in the following screenshot, `button_disabled` style is child of the `button` style, who is child of the `default` style:

 ![Alt text](image-2.png)

-# Locally defined widget styles
+# Style properties

 ## EEZ-GUI project